-- (i) Urge the Federal Ministry of Education to review the new School Fees Regime in Federal Government Colleges and revert to the old regime; - (ii) also urge the Federal Government to adequately fund the education sector by increasing budgetary provisions to ensure that Nigerian students have access to quality and affordable basic and senior secondary education; - (iii) mandate the Committee on Basic Education (when constituted) to investigate the hike in school fees for students of Federal Government Colleges across the Country to ensure that basic education remains accessible and affordable to Nigerians and report back within four (4) weeks for further legislative action.
+- (i) urge the Federal Ministry of Education to review the new School Fees Regime in Federal Government Colleges and revert to the old regime; - (ii) also urge the Federal Government to adequately fund the education sector by increasing budgetary provisions to ensure that Nigerian students have access to quality and affordable basic and senior secondary education; - (iii) mandate the Committee on Basic Education (when constituted) to investigate the hike in school fees for students of Federal Government Colleges across the Country to ensure that basic education remains accessible and affordable to Nigerians and report within four (4) weeks (HR.
+50/07/2023).

-6. Need to stop Excess Charges and Illegal Deductions by Commercial Banks in Nigeria: Hon.
-Godwin Offiono:
+15. Need to Stop Excess Charges and Illegal Deductions by Commercial Banks in Nigeria Motion made and Question proposed: